andrastantos/unic/doc/pip_boot_issue.md

         ; This still doesn't explain why we handle the first 5 bytes of a sector in a special way, but whatever...
         ;
         nmi_handler:
                 push af                        ;1d32        f5         .
                 in a,(000h)                ; READ FDC STATUS
-                and 020h		; check for EXM bit
-                jr z,l1dach		; jump if EXM bit is clear -> we jump here in the case of a hang (i.e. we skip all processing) in a,(001h)		; READ FDC DATA
+                and 020h                ; check for EXM bit jr z,l1dach                ; jump if EXM bit is clear -> we jump here in the case of a hang (i.e. we skip all processing) in a,(001h)                ; READ FDC DATA
                 ld (02840h),a                ; store it
                 push bc
                 push de
         l1d40h:
                 in a,(000h)                ; READ FDC STATUS again add a,a
                 jr nc,l1d40h                ; Wait until RQM bit is set and 040h                ; Test bit 020, which is EXM (after the addition it's shifted by 1) jr z,l1daah                ; Bail if not
                 in a,(001h)                ; READ FDC DATA
                 ld (02841h),a                ; store it
                 push hl
                 ld hl,(0283eh)
         l1d52h:
                 in a,(000h)                ; READ FDC STATUS again add a,a
                 jr nc,l1d52h                ; Wait until RQM bit is set and 040h                ; Test bit 020, which is EXM (after the addition it's shifted by 1) jr z,l1da0h                ; Bail if not and restore middle 2 memory pages in a,(001h)                ; READ FDC DATA
                 ld (02842h),a                ; store it
                 ld a,l                        ; change middle 2 stages of memory to ... something (page info comes from address 0x0283e) out (0f1h),a
                 ld a,h
                 out (0f2h),a
         l1d66h:
                 in a,(000h)                ; READ FDC STATUS again add a,a
                 jr nc,l1d66h                ; Wait until RQM bit is set and 040h                ; Test bit 020, which is EXM (after the addition it's shifted by 1) jr z,l1da0h                ; Bail if not and restore middle 2 memory pages in a,(001h)                ; READ FDC DATA
                 ld (02843h),a                ; store it
                 ld c,001h               ; This is the input port address (FDC data port) for the rest of the transfer ld de,(0283ah)          ; DE is the transfer size for the rest of the transfer ld b,e
         l1d7bh:
                 in a,(000h)                ; READ FDC STATUS again add a,a
                 jr nc,l1d7bh                ; Wait until RQM bit is set and 040h                ; Test bit 020, which is EXM (after the addition it's shifted by 1) jr z,l1da0h                ; Bail if not and restore middle 2 memory pages in a,(001h)                ; READ FDC DATA
                 ld (02844h),a                ; store it
                 ld hl,(0283ch)
         l1d8ch:
+                ; All of these instructions include a single M1 cycle, thus a single refresh as well.
-                in a,(000h)		; READ FDC STATUS again add a,a
+                ; So the actual number of clock cycles is (N-2)*4+2, because the 2 refresh cycles don't honor nWAIT. in a,(000h)         ; 11 cycles     38 cycles     READ FDC STATUS again add a,a             ;  4 cycles      6 cycles
-                jr nc,l1d8ch		; Wait until RQM bit is set and 040h		; Test bit 020, which is EXM (after the addition it's shifted by 1) jr z,l1da0h		; Bail if not and restore middle 2 memory pages ini		        ; In a weird way, we load yet another byte from FDC and store it... somewhere jr nz,l1d8ch		; Keep looping if B is non-zero (B used to be E) dec d
+                jr nc,l1d8ch        ; 12/7 cycles   42/22 cycles  Wait until RQM bit is set
+                and 040h            ;  7 cycles     22 cycles     Test bit 020, which is EXM (after the addition it's shifted by 1) jr z,l1da0h         ; 12/7 cycles   42/22 cycles  Bail if not and restore middle 2 memory pages
+                ini                 ; 16 cycles     58 cycles     Load data byte and store it in destination buffer jr nz,l1d8ch        ; 12/7 cycles   42/22 cycles  Keep looping if B is non-zero (B used to be E) dec d               ;  4 cycles
-                jr nz,l1d8ch		; Keep looping if D is non-zero ld a,005h		; Set up some memory page stuff... out (0f8h),a
+                jr nz,l1d8ch        ; 12/7 cycles   42/22 cycles  Keep looping if D is non-zero

+                ld a,005h           ;  7 cycles    Set up some memory page stuff... out (0f8h),a

         l1da0h: ; Restore middle two pages of memory and return